Dutch coronavirus curfew shot down by court in blow to government

-AMSTERDAM (Reuters) - The Dutch government’s coronavirus policy was dealt a serious blow on Tuesday when a court ordered it to scrap a controversial night-time curfew meant to limit the spread of COVID-19.
+AMSTERDAM (Reuters) - The Dutch government’s coronavirus policy was dealt a major blow on Tuesday when a court ordered it to scrap a controversial night-time curfew meant to limit the spread of COVID-19.

 The court in The Hague said the measure lacked proper legal basis because the government had failed to make clear why it was necessary to use emergency powers at this stage of the pandemic.